-Born in London to Ghanaian parents, Dzifa grew up in several countries in west Africa.
-She has performed her work internationally in many contexts such as artist in residence in the warren of rooms that form the Courtauld Institute of Art; disruptive element in classrooms across the 5 sites of City & Islington College; curator of a poetry performance responding to a David Hockney painting in Tate Britain; producer and host of a literary experience in the Dissenters Gallery of Kensal Green Cemetery and core artist in BBC Africa Beyond's cross-arts project, Translations.
-Her poetry, stories, plays, libretti, journalism and essays have been published and performed in Poetry Review, Magma Poetry, Philosophy Now, Time Out, The Guardian, Southbank Centre, Tate Britain, Bristol Old Vic, The Foundling Museum, the Bush Theatre, ITV Studios, Kings Place, Edinburgh Fringe Festival and the Shakespeare & Co Bookshop in Paris among others.
+Born in London to Ghanaian parents, Dzifa grew up in Ghana, Nigeria and Togo.
+She has performed her work internationally in many contexts such as: artist in residence in the warren of rooms that form the Courtauld Institute of Art; disruptive element in classrooms across the 5 sites of City & Islington College; curator of a poetry performance responding to a David Hockney painting in Tate Britain; producer and host of a literature and music experience in the Dissenters Gallery of Kensal Green Cemetery and core artist in BBC Africa Beyond's cross-arts project, Translations.
+Her poetry, stories, plays, libretti, journalism and essays have been published and presented in Poetry Review, Magma Poetry, Philosophy Now, Time Out, The Guardian, Southbank Centre, Tate Britain, They Royal Opera House, Bristol Old Vic, The Foundling Museum, the Bush Theatre, ITV Studios, Kings Place, Edinburgh Fringe Festival, Bethnal Green Working Men's Club, the House of Commons and the Shakespeare & Co Bookshop in Paris and other venues across the UK and abroad.

 As a creative producer, Dzifa curates and programmes one-off literary events and multimedia literature festivals and conferences all across the UK.
-Working with Renaissance One and novelists, poets, journalists, broadcasters and thought leaders, she also produces and curates performances in galleries, museums and other non-traditional performance spaces.
+Working as a producer with live literature organisations Renaissance One and Tilt, Dzifa's work encompasses novelists, poets, journalists, broadcasters and thought leaders and the curation, marketing and promotion of book tours, poetry recitals, live literature shows and spoken word performances, talks and speeches.

-Working with adults in higher education (eg. Brunel University), community organisations (eg. Westminster Arts) and the creative industries (eg. Create KX, British Library), and with children in primary and secondary schools, Dzifa devises and runs workshops, masterclasses, lectures and seminars specialising in Applied Theatre, collaborative practice and community engagement.
+Working with adults in higher education in universities, community organisations and the creative industries, and with children in primary and secondary schools, Dzifa devises and runs workshops, masterclasses, lectures and seminars specialising in Applied Theatre, collaborative practice and community engagement.

 "Dzifa" literally means "cool heart" but the true translation is nearer in meaning to the word 'serene'.